IMG Releases February Lineup for NYFW: The Shows

 IMG’s lineup also has many shows that aren’t on the CFDA Fashion Calendar such as Cinq à Sept, Christian Siriano, Tadashi Shoji, The Blonds, Chromat, Concept Korea, Chiara Boni, Sergio Hudson, Slashed by Tia, Asia Fashion Collection, Noon by Noor, and Dirty Pineapple.

-(There are designers on the Fashion Calendar that aren’t on IMG’s schedule.)
+There are designers on the Fashion Calendar, such as Michael Kors, Marc Jacobs, Carolina Herrera, and Vera Wang, who aren’t on IMG’s schedule.

 Overall, there are 71 companies on IMG’s schedule.